-Every country has their own curry, but I, a full-fledged Vietnamese, is not biased at all when I say that the Vietnamese curry is the best one there is.
+Every country has their own curry, but I, a full-fledged Vietnamese, am not biased at all when I say that the Vietnamese curry is the best one there is.
 It's not too pungent in spices.
 It's not too aromatic that it's overpowering and it's not too thick.
 It’s simply a warm and delicious bowl of tender chicken in a rich curry stewed with potatoes.
 Served over steamed white rice or as a dipping sauce for toasted baguettes, it’s the perfect meal for these cold winter days.

 Vietnamese chicken curry (ca ri ga) has a great blend of spicy yellow curry, lemongrass, garlic and onions, all stewed with root vegetables in a rich chicken and coconut milk broth.

 Some people take the extra step of frying the potatoes before adding them to the stew.
-This is to prevent them from breaking apart in the curry.
+This is to sear the outside to prevent them from breaking apart in the curry.
 I like to keep this simple and not dirty up another pan so I skip the frying step entirely.
-To prevent the potatoes from overcooking and breaking apart, I recommend adding them to the stew toward the end of cooking.
+To prevent the potatoes from overcooking and breaking apart, simply add them to the stew toward the end of cooking.